 - Collard Hill, Somerset

 In winter, go on a wildlife photography safari tour.
-Escape for three days to Norfolk’s biodiverse Coastline to look out for Barn and Tawny Owls by night and seal pups and pink-footed geese by day!
+Escape to Norfolk’s biodiverse Coastline to look out for Barn and Tawny Owls by night and seal pups and pink-footed geese by day!
 Tuition and flash equipment can also be provided by professional, wildlife photographer David Tipling.
 The area has a lot of photographic potential and so do you!
 Visit beaches, David’s woodland hide, and Norfolk’s National Parks for some wildlife photography inspiration.

 Wildlife Watching Hikes